Top 11 Ways to iPhone 7 Speaker Greyed out During Call

 Step 3: Set the Call Audio Routing to be Speaker not Automatic.

-Method 6: Update iPhone System
+Method 7: Update iPhone System

-Updating iPhone's software to the latest version can be helpful in removing some unknown bugs, which might lead to the iPhone Speaker greyed out.
+Updating iPhone's software to the latest version can be helpful in removing some unknown bugs, which might lead to the iPhone speaker greyed out.
 If you haven't updated iPhone software, you could do the steps below.

 Please follow: go to iPhone's Settings > General > Software Update, and hit on the Download and Install option.

-Method 7: Restart Your iPhone
+Method 8: Restart Your iPhone

 After having a software update, you could simply reboot your iPhone, which is a magic fix to many problems including the iPhone 7 speaker greyed out.
 To restart your iPhone, firstly press and hold down the Power/Side button (for iPhone X or later, press and hold the Side and Volume buttons) until the slide to power off appears on the screen, then slide the slider to the right to switch off your iPhone, finally press down and hold the Power/Side button again to switch on the device until the Apple logo is shown.

-Method 8: Restore iPhone via iTunes
+Method 9: Restore iPhone via iTunes

-Well, you can also restore your iPhone with the help of iTunes to work out the iPhone speaker greyed out.
+Well, you can also restore your iPhone with the help of iTunes to work out the iPhone volume greyed out.
 But before proceeding in the following procedures, you are suggested to back up your data as it will delete them all.

 Step 1: Launch iTunes and connect your powered-off iPhone with the computer.